rohitm95/Task-Manager/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artefacts will be stored in the `dist/` directory.

 ## Running unit tests